 4.4.14 Parts of the borough are areas of high wind speed, and the potential to use this to generate energy has been realised at Scout Moor, where one of the country's largest wind farms generates 65 MW of electricity.
 Planning permission has been granted for another wind farm at Crook Hill, north of Littleborough.
 This generation feeds into the national grid, rather than a local network, however there is significant potential for wind turbines to form part of decentralised networks in the borough.
-The impact upon biodiversity, in particular European protected sites, and on peatlands, must be taken into consideration in respect of the potential for upland wind turbine development.
+The impact upon biodiversity, in particular European protected sites, on peatlands and on water catchment lands and reservoirs, must be taken into consideration in respect of the potential for upland wind turbine development.